Montessori for Children with Disabilities and Neurodivergences

 Nonetheless, some students may need greater accessibility or more support services than a given school can provide.
 Each Montessori school is autonomous in determining which services and support it can provide to best meet the needs of its students.
 In each situation, the student’s individual needs and the school’s resources should be carefully assessed through a partnership between the school and the family to ensure a successful match.

-The hands-on aspect of the materials allows children with special needs to have that concrete experience before they move into the abstract.
+The hands-on aspect of the materials allows children with disabilities and neurodivergences to have that concrete experience before they move into the abstract.
 Something that they can see, they can touch, they can feel, they can manipulate—really aids learning.See Inside the Montessori Classroom

 Montessori enables my daughter to learn at her own pace in her own special way.